 What to Know Before You Begin

 Before you begin horse training, there are a few things you need to know in order to be effective and safe with your horse.
-Like how to approach training, what doesn't work, and how to know when what you are doing is working.
+You should learn how to approach training, what doesn't work, and how to know when what you are doing is working.

 And while it isn't necessary to have a round pen to train a horse, it is good to work in an enclosed space such as a round pen, ring, arena or small paddock.